Hussein of Jordan: Arab Federation between Iraq and Jordan

 The 1950s became known as the Arab Cold War, due to the conflict between states led by Nasserist Egypt and traditionalist kingdoms led by Saudi Arabia.
 Egypt and Syria formed the United Arab Republic (UAR) on 1 February 1958, with the Republic's presidency occupied by Nasser.
 As a counterweight, Hussein and his cousin, King Faisal II of Hashemite Iraq, established the Arab Federation on 14 February 1958 in an Amman ceremony.
 The two rival entities launched propaganda wars against each other through their radio broadcasts.
 Jordanian and Syrian forces clashed in March along the border.
 UAR-inspired conspiracies started to emerge against the Hashemite federation.
 An officer in Jordan was arrested for plotting to assassinate Hussein.
 It also emerged in Jordan that the UAR was planning to overthrow both Hashemite monarchies in July 1958.
 Jordan reacted by arresting 40 suspected army officers, and Hussein called in Iraqi army chief of staff Rafiq Aref to brief him on the exposed plot.
 Aref replied, "You look after yourselves.
 Iraq is a very stable country, unlike Jordan.
 If there are any worries it is Jordan that should be worried."
 Although Faisal and Hussein enjoyed a very close relationship, Faisal's Iraqi entourage looked down on Jordan; Hussein attributed this attitude to Iraqi crown prince 'Abd al-Ilah's influence.

 Hussein with his cousin King Faisal II (left) of the Kingdom of Iraq, 1957.
 In February 1958, the two Hashemite Kingdoms formed the Arab Federation that lasted until Faisal was deposed in a bloody coup on 14 July 1958.

 The Lebanese, pro-Western government of Camille Chamoun was also threatened to be toppled by growing UAR-supported domestic opposition groups.
 The Iraqis sent a brigade to Jordan on 13 July at Hussein's request.
 The Iraqi brigade's departure to Jordan gave the conspirators in Iraq, led by Brigadier Abd al-Karim Qasim, the opportunity to strike.
 On 14 July, an Iraqi unit stormed the royal palace in Iraq, executed all members of the Iraqi royal family, and mutilated the bodies of the crown prince and the Iraqi prime minister of the Arab Federation, Nuri Al-Said.
-Devastated, Hussein ordered a Jordanian expedition led by Sharif Nasser to reclaim the Iraqi throne, but it was recalled after it was 150 mi inside Iraq.
+Devastated, Hussein ordered a Jordanian expedition led by Hussein ibn Nasser to reclaim the Iraqi throne, but it was recalled after it was 150 mi inside Iraq.
 Hussein, worried about a similar coup in Jordan, tightened martial law.
 American troops landed in both Lebanon and Jordan as a show of support for pro-Western regimes in the region against the Nasserist tide.
 By October, the situation had calmed, and Western troops were recalled.